S1SYPHOS/Jekyll-Susy-Starter-Kit/README.md

 # Jekyll-Susy-Starter-Kit
+**You heard about Susy and want to use it on your next project?
+You also love Jekyll and don't want to miss it?
+Then THIS is for you!**

 Here's my personal Jekyll+Susy-Starter-Kit - starring:
 + [Jekyll](http://jekyllrb.com/) - a blog-aware, static site generator.
 + [Susy](http://susy.oddbird.net/) - a sass grid framework.

 ## The Stack
+All you need to get started:
 - [Ruby](http://www.ruby-lang.org/): Required for Jekyll.
 - [Node.js](http://nodejs.org/) and [NPM](https://npmjs.org/): Required for Grunt & Grunt-plugins.
 - [Grunt](http://gruntjs.com/): Automates development.